voxel51/platform-sdk/README.md

 - `API_TOKEN` : the API token that the process can use to communicate with the Platform API

-- `ENV` : specifies which deployment environment the task is being run in.
-The possible values are enumerated by the :class:`voxel51.platform.config.DeploymentEnvironment` enum.
-This value determines which API endpoint the process should communicate with
+- `JOB_ID` : the ID of the job being executed by this task

+- `BASE_URL`: the base URL of the Platform API that the SDK will use

 The following JSON file shows an example of a task specification provided to the `vehicle-sense` analytic: